PSI-edu/CitSci-Mappers/README.md

 You do need the api if you want to do anything other than UX/UI work.
 This means you need the api directory to be accessible.

-One option is to point a virtual host at the api directory, and then put that URL in the .env file.
-Another option is Docker and put the docker container url (http://localhost:8081 by default) in .env
+**Lamp Stack Option:** Just oint a virtual host at the api directory, and then put that URL in the .env file.

-` docker-compose build --no-cache `
+**Docker:** Put the docker container url (http://localhost:8081 by default) in .env and then start the docker containers using

-` docker-compose up --no-build `
+`docker-compose build --no-cache; docker-compose up --no-build`

 With docker, it is running a build of the app, so you'll need to rerun that container to see changes made in vue.
 One frankenstein solution is to use npm run dev for the vue app and docker for everything else.